What Is Vedic Astrology? And Why Does It Know Things Western Astrology Misses?

 The Origins and Philosophy of Jyotish

-Jyotish Shastra traces its lineage to Maharishi Parashara, the sage credited with authoring the Brihat Parashara Hora Shastra — the foundational text of Vedic astrology still studied by practitioners today.
-The word "Jyotish" itself derives from the Sanskrit root "jyoti" meaning light or illumination, reflecting the system's purpose: to illuminate the path of one's karma.
+The system traces back to Maharishi Parashara, the sage who authored the Brihat Parashara Hora Shastra -- the foundational Jyotish text that practitioners still study today.
+The word "Jyotish" comes from the Sanskrit root "jyoti," meaning light.
+And that is exactly what it is designed to do: illuminate the path of your karma.

 The Sidereal Zodiac and Ayanamsa